Categories

 Precious metals house of the year

 Entrants for this award should be active in the precious metals derivatives markets in Europe and/or North America.
 They may be performing risk management and hedging activities for their own firm or for clients, and/or providing market liquidity.
-The submission should include details of deals that show the entrant outperforming over the past 12-18 months in the precious metals markets.
-The examples need to make it clear why the deal stood out, what was unique and innovative about it and what it achieved for the firm or client, or wider market.
+The submission should include details of deals or work that show the entrant outperforming over the past 12-18 months in the precious metals markets.
+The examples need to make it clear why the deal or work stood out, what was unique and innovative about it and what it achieved for the firm or client and, potentially, the wider market.

 Commodity trade finance house of the year